ilovetocode2019/Highlight/installation.md

 # Installation

+This is bot is not being supported anymore.
+These instructions likely still work, however the bot will eventually break and any issues you have will not be fixed.
+{: .note }

 1. **Clone the bot as a Git repository**

     If you don't have Git installed you can [download it here](https://git-scm.com/downloads).